Jean-Ruth/Marketplace-Expose-Excel_SQL_Power-BI/README.md

 - Average Revenue; The Average revenue generated per sale
 - Total Number of products; The count of the various products sold
 - Average Price; The average price for items sold

+What is the ideal solution?

+To create a dashboard that provides insights into the top-performing product categories, regions and payment method that includes their;
+- Revenue generated
+- Average Revenue
+- Number of units sold
+- Average Price

+This will help the marketing team make more informed decisions about which product categories and marketing campaigns that are right to optimize